2. Conceptualizing Money

 This one is just a little conceptual aid, for those who might benefit from it.
 I think it can help to make sense of economic reality and aid in breaking down some unhelpful economic myths.

 If you've read a little on this website already, you'll know that money really does just come into being when people (or in fact governments) need it, when they ask for it and go through the proper processes to create it.
-In other words, without much work or effort or fuss, money really does just come into being, when it is called upon, as if from a magical money fountain or money tree.
+In other words, without much effort or fuss, money really does just come into being, when it is called upon, as if from a magical source like a fountain or a tree.

 Money - and thus our theoretical magic fountain - is effectively infinite.
 There's no real upper limit to the amount of money that could be created.
 And that of course presents us with a problem.
-If money creation were allowed to go on uncontrolled, it would soon become extremely unfair and unstable.
+If money creation were allowed to go on unrestrained, it would soon become extremely unstable.
 Money, then, must be carefully controlled.
-And insisting that most money created is returned again is an important part of how we control it.
+And insisting that most money created is returned (uncreated) again is a fundamental part of how we control it.